unsw-cse-capstone-project/capstone-project-comp9900-w15a-nearestneighbors/backend/filmfinder/README.md

           ]
 }
 ```
+return all movies detail for all movie objects in database.

 `"success"` indicates `http://127.0.0.1:8000/movies/` successfully return all movies.

 `"movies"` contains search result, which is a list of dictionaries.